DisneyAladdin/Autonomous-Navigation-System/README.md

 3. If the distance between the robot and the target is less than 0.5m, change target to next waypoint.

-4. In order to modify the positioning error caused by wheel sleppage, we use DGPS(Differential Global Positioning System).
+4. In order to modify the positioning error caused by wheel slippage, we use DGPS(Differential Global Positioning System).

+5. The DGPS's positioning data is shared with MainProgram(navigation.c) by share memory.